Continuous Aggregates

 Important Notes

-• Refresh policies must be configured separately to keep the aggregate up-to-date.
+- Refresh policies can be configured to automatically keep the aggregate up-to-date.

 Common Use Cases